 What Does a Rope Holder Do?

 Changes — for some they are energizing, exciting, challenging; for others they are scary, troubling, and anxiety-inducing.
 For a first-term missionary they are inevitable, unescapable, and all part of God’s plan to shape and mold us into the image of Christ.
-But in a first term the combined impact of all the changes can be an unnerving and lonely experience.
+But in a first term the combined impact of all the changes can be an unnerving and a lonely experience.
 That’s where Rope Holders come in.

 As a Rope Holder, you should plan on developing a friendship with the appointee(s) before they leave for the field, by either visiting them in person (preferred) or having several phone calls.